Pitaya Smoothie Bowl

 Instructions

-• Add the frozen pitaya, banana, strawberries and coconut water into a high powered blender.
+• Blend.
+Add the frozen pitaya, banana, berries, and coconut water to a high-powered blender.
 Blend on high for one minute, until well combined.

-• Pour your pitaya smoothie into a bowl and add your toppings.
+• Add toppings.
+Pour your pitaya smoothie into a bowl and add your favorite toppings.

 Lisa's Tips